 You’re so used to suffering you’re probably wondering if anything does work.
 We have good news.
 YES.
 There is a SANE way to weight loss that does work, and we’ll show you how to accomplish it.

 Getting proper nutrition is the only thing that leads to sustainable weight loss.
 It’s the only thing that works, and not teaching proper nutrition is why where those other diets went wrong.
 To explain the process, let’s start with the calorie-deficit theory of weight loss.

-The calorie-deficit theory of weight loss teaches that a calorie is the same as any other calorie.
-This means your body metabolizes calories from all foods in the same way.
-For instance, if you eat a candy bar and a serving of baked fish, 200 calories each, they have the same effect inside your body.
+The calorie-deficit theory of weight loss states that if you burn more calories than you consume in a day, you will lose weight.
+It teaches that a calorie is the same as any other calorie, and losing weight is simply a mathematical equation, that your body metabolizes calories from all foods in the same way.
+For instance, if you eat a candy bar and a serving of baked fish, 200 calories each, they have the same effect on your body.
 And as long as you stay within your total caloric limit for that day, you would maintain or lose weight, depending on your goal.

 In other words, the calorie-deficit theory of weight loss treats the metabolism like a scale.
 (Calories in = Calories out)

 The calorie-deficit theory of weight loss is not totally wrong; it’s just incomplete.
 You see, your metabolism is not like a scale.
 It is like a thermostat, regulating your calorie input with calorie output around your setpoint weight.